alex-dow/grunt-tplcompile/README.md

 ### Options

 #### options.compiler
-Type: `String`
+Choices: `underscore` `lodash` `plaintext`
 Default value: `'lodash '`

 Which compiler to use.
-As of v0.0.1, only lodash and underscore compilers are available.
+Note that only underscore is installed with `grunt-tplcompile`.
+To use lodash, you must manually install the lodash library.

 #### options.namespace
-Type: `String`
+Choices: `expanded`

 Default value: `'expanded'`

 How to manage namespaces.
 As of v0.0.1, only "expanded" is available.